-If you’re thinking about getting a new puppy, it’s important to know how your puppy’s first year affects the rest of his life.
+If you’re thinking about getting a new puppy, it’s important to know how your puppy’s first year affects the rest of their life.
 It’s a critical time for your little friend.

-During those first 12 months, your new puppy will do most of his growing.
-It’s also a vital time in his life for developing proper social skills with other pets and humans—not to mention your puppy will be going through a lot of memorable experiences:
+During those first 12 months, your new puppy will do most of their growing.
+It’s also a vital time in their life for developing proper social skills with other pets and humans—not to mention your puppy will be going through a lot of memorable experiences:

-If you’re bringing home a new puppy, you’ll need to provide him with the essentials to help him develop into a happy, healthy and a well-adjusted dog.
-Let’s look at each stage your new puppy will go through his first year and what you can do to help.
+If you’re bringing home a new puppy, you’ll need to provide them with the essentials to help them develop into a happy, healthy and a well-adjusted dog.
+Let’s look at each stage your new puppy will go through in their first year and what you can do to help.

 Your New Puppy at 8-10 Weeks